The Meursault Investigation: Critical reception

 After the book was translated into English by John Cullen and published by Other Press in 2015, it received positive reviews in the English-language publications.
 Azadeh Moaveni, writing for the Financial Times, called it "perhaps the most important novel to emerge out of the Middle East in recent memory."

 Writing for the New York Times Book Review, Laila Lalami described it as Daoud's "rich and inventive new novel."
 Michiko Kakutani called it "stunning."
 In April 2015, an excerpt of The Meursault Investigation was featured in The New Yorker.

-Religious controversy in Algeria

-On December 16, 2014, a death threat against Daoud was issued from a Facebook page that is now locked.
-Abdelfattah Hamadache, the radical Islamist preacher who issued the fatwa, leads a Salafist group called the Islamic Awakening Front.
-Hamadache has labeled Daoud an apostate, "an enemy of religion," a "deviant creature" and a "collaborator."
-He called on the Algerian state to execute Daoud, on the grounds that he is leading a "war against God and the prophet."

-Daoud has filed a complaint for incitement with the ministry of religious affairs.
-Various individuals and groups have also signed petitions and published open letters in support of Daoud.